Accord-Project/bsdd/README1.md

     This means that if you want to get some data of a `Classification` and all its related `Classifications`, you need to issue two queries because you cannot navigate past `ClassificationRelation`.
--   Many entities cannot be queried directly from the root, but have to be reached through their respective \"parent\" entity.
+-   Many entities cannot be queried directly from the root, but have to be reached through their respective "parent" entity.
--   There are no backward relations (arrows) to get from a lower-level entity back to its \"parent\" entity.
+-   There are no backward relations (arrows) to get from a lower-level entity back to its "parent" entity.
 -   There are a number of parallel relations (arrows).
     This is not needed in GraphQL because the schema can use parameters to distinguish between the different uses.

 At the high level of detail we can notice more defects:

--   `Property` and `ClassificationProperty` are very similar, but there\'s no inheritace/relation between them
+-   `Property` and `ClassificationProperty` are very similar, but there's no inheritace/relation between them
 -   `PropertyValue` and `ClassificationPropertyValue` are exactly the same, so can be reduced to one entity

-We\'ll have a lot more to say about this in further sections.
+We'll have a lot more to say about this in further sections.
-But first let\'s look at a refactored (improved) schema.
+But first let's look at a refactored (improved) schema.

 ## Refactored GraphQL bSDD Schema: Voyager